eclipse-chariott/chariott-example-applications/dogmode/README.md

 ensure that the temperature inside the car is at a safe level for the dog.
 This works as follows: first, the dog mode logic application detects whether a dog is present, either by automatically connecting a camera with object detection, or through user interaction in the UI application.
-If a dog is detected, it will monitor various vehicle hardware properties through the mocked Vehicle Abstraction Service (VAS).
+If a dog is detected, it will monitor various vehicle hardware properties through the Vehicle Abstraction Service (VAS).
 Based on certain conditions, actions are taken.
 For example, if the battery is low, the owner is notified to return to the car immediately.
 If the temperature rises, the air conditioning is turned on.